nicklemmon/recipes/_recipes/spaghetti-sauce.md

 review:     0           # review the recipe from a scale of 1 (bad!) to 5 (amazing!)

 #=== Stuff for the Sidebar ===#
-cooktime:   1 hour            # cook time for the dish in minutes
+cookTime:   1 hour            # cook time for the dish in minutes
-numserved:    4           # number of people served by the dish
+numServed:    4           # number of people served by the dish
 source:     http://food.com   # where did you find the recipe?

 #=== Stuff for the ingredients list ===#